 The primary responsibility of the Fire Prevention Division is the prevention of fires and the minimization of hazards.
 Through plans review, site review, code enforcement, facility inspections, life safety inspections and enforcement, and scene investigations, the risk of potential hazards is greatly reduced.
 The Fire Prevention Division is also responsible for fire scene cause and origin investigations and public education.

 The Fire Prevention division, inclusive of the above mentioned responsibilities, performs over 1,800 activities each year.
 Of these activities, there were multiple code violations that are corrected including life safety violations.
 (The single most important aspect of the Fire prevention Division) There is one (1) employee assigned to the Fire Prevention division, a Division Chief of Fire Prevention who is responsible for the subsidiary goals and objectives as assigned.

-pre-arrival instructions until emergency personnel arrive on scene.
+provide pre-arrival instructions until emergency personnel arrive on scene.
 Londonderry is one of a few departments in the state where this form of advanced dispatching is available.

 As with any organization, support for the resources are needed to effect to mission.
 The Support Services Division is responsible for this.
 There are no additional personnel employed to this division.
 Rather, existing personnel are used in a concurrent capacity to fill this need.
 The coordinators associated with Technical Services are: EMS, Vehicle Repair/Maintenance, Station Repair/Maintenance and Supplies, Geographical Mapping/E911, Communication Repair/Maintenance, Hazardous Materials, Public Fire Education/Community Relations, Wellness/Fitness, Department Equipment, Training, and Emergency Management.